vtt/skiplock/README.md

   ```

 ## Fault tolerant
 `Skiplock` ensures that jobs will be executed sucessfully only once even if database connection is lost during or after the job was dispatched.
-Successful jobs are marked as completed or removed (with `purge_completion` turned on), and failed or interrupted jobs are marked for retry; however, when the database connection is dropped for any reasons and the commit is lost, `Skiplock` will then save the commit data to local disk (as `tmp/skiplock/<job_id>`) and synchronize with the database when the connection resumes.
+Successful jobs are marked as completed or removed (with `purge_completion` turned on), and failed or interrupted jobs are marked for retry.

+However, when the database connection is dropped for any reasons and the commit is lost, `Skiplock` will then save the commit data to local disk (as `tmp/skiplock/<job_id>`) and synchronize with the database when the connection resumes.

 This also protects in-progress jobs that were terminated abruptly during a graceful shutdown with timeout; they will be queued for retry.

 ## Scalability
 `Skiplock` can scale both vertically and horizontally.
 To scale vertically, simply increase the number of `Skiplock` workers per host.
 To scale horizontally, simply deploy `Skiplock` to multiple hosts sharing the same PostgreSQL database.